USDA-FSEPRU/FS19C-commensal-Ecoli/02b_Methods.md

 ### Jules:
 ```
+If you are unsure you have specified your SLURM resource requests correctly, you can always check the number of processors available with `nproc` and the amount of memory available with `free -h`
 I don’t often use the “--ntasks-per-core” flag, I don’t really understand what it does.
 If I want 16 processors on a single node I will use `-N 1` and `-n 16`
 If you think others in the unit would like to use this software (I know I would) you should consider installing the conda environment in the /project/fsepru/conda_envs/ directory, that way everyone will know it’s available there.
 If you are having trouble getting your job to start because the ‘mem’ partition is busy, I recommend trying the “scavenger” partition, it allows you to use the nodes that others have paid for priority access to but aren’t using.